Filmos/inquirer-command-prompt/README.md

 This is an advanced version of the `inline` style.
 In addition to displaying single autocompletions, it will also display a list of all possible autocompletions in a list below the current line.

-Unlike the `list` style, this style won't display any autocompletions if there are more than 30 possibilities without a common prefix.
+Unlike the `list` style, this style won't display any autocompletions if there are more than 30 possibilities without a common prefix (this amount can be configured with `autocompleteMaxOptions`).
 Controls are also slightly changed for this style - pressing `tab` will cycle through all options and `shift+right` will complete for the current selection.

 It is also worth noting that for `inline` and `multiline` styles the autocomplete functions is called whenever any key is pressed (instead of just when the `tab` key is pressed).
 Therefore if that function takes significant amount of processing power the input may lag.

+##### autocompleteMaxOptions

+It's an optional integer parameter.
+If there are more possible autocompletions than this number, none of them will be displayed to prevent screen clutter.
+Setting it to -1 will remove the upper autocompletion limit.

+By default it is set to `-1` for `list` style and to `30` for `multiline` style.
+Due to the nature of the `inline` style, this option doesn't affect it.

 ##### autocompletePrefix